Employing Refugees; guidelines to help UK businesses

-Simple steps that companies can take to enable refugees to gain employment and build their skills, benefiting companies and the UK economy.
+Simple steps that companies can take in employing refugees to enable employment and build their skills, benefiting companies and the UK economy.

 The guide covers: